 Also, the ability or past experiences on how to turn travel mishaps into an opportunity, is always great to share.

-Here is a topic to consider: When your friend confides in you about an argument with their life partner, work colleague, family member or another friend.
+Another way to gauge conflict resolution and problem solving.
+Examine how your friend confides in you about an argument with their life partner, work colleague, family member or another friend.

 - How do they respond?

 - What decisions did they take that lead them to the argument?

 - What’s their conflict resolution style?
 How did they react?